Tso Seen-wan: Early years

-Tso Seen-wan was born on 10 November 1868 in Portuguese Macauwith ancestral hometown in Heungshan, Kwangtung, eldest son of Tso Wai-chuen (曹渭泉), a well-known merchant of that territory who was the first Chinese in Macau decorated by the King of Portugal with the Insignia of "Comenda de Nossa Senhora da Conceição", who also received the Honorary title of the 2nd Degree with the Red Button and Peacock's Feather conferred on him by Guangxu, the Emperor of China, in 1880.
+Tso Seen-wan was born on 10 November 1868 in Portuguese Macau with ancestral hometown in Heungshan, Kwangtung, eldest son of Tso Wai-chuen (曹渭泉), a well-known merchant of that territory who was the first Chinese in Macau decorated by the King of Portugal with the Insignia of "Comenda de Nossa Senhora da Conceição", who also received the Honorary title of the 2nd Degree with the Red Button and Peacock's Feather conferred on him by Guangxu, the Emperor of China, in 1880.

 After finishing his studies in Macau, Dr. Tso went to Shanghai where he received higher Chinese education.
 He went to England in 1886 with the financial support of prominent businessman Wei Yuk, and entered Cheltenham College.
 In due time he passed his law examinations and was connected with well-known law firms and was enrolled as a solicitor of the Supreme Court of Judicature of England before returning to Hong Kong in 1897 where he set up his own law practice after recognised as solicitor in Hong Kong.
 He was joined by P. M. Hodgson in 1927 under the firm name of Messrs.
 Ts'o and Hodgson.
 Through his association with two leading members of the Chinese community, Ho Kai and Wei Yuk, he soon became a leader in the public affairs of the Colony of Hong Kong.